 It should be clearly communicated to the future peer advisors what kind of personality and set of skills one needs to have to be a successful peer advisor.
 Also, different workshops can be offered to train these skills.
 See also the skills list above.

-- Limited training
+- Limited training of peer advisors

 - Paraprofessional status